-These regulations are adopted by the Dover PLANNING BOARD pursuant to the authority granted by the New Hampshire Revised Statutes Annotated (RSA), as amended, 1985, Chapter 674:35 and by Chapter 13 of the City of Dover ORDINANCES as enacted December 31, 1951, with subsequent amendments.
+These regulations are adopted by the Dover PLANNING BOARD pursuant to the authority granted by the RSA, 674:35 and by Chapter 41 Planning Board of the City of Dover ORDINANCES.

 155-3.
 Purpose.

 For the purpose of providing for the orderly growth and development of the City of Dover and affording adequate facilities for the housing, transportation, distribution, comfort, health, safety and welfare of persons living within the jurisdiction of the municipality, this chapter prescribes guidelines for the SUBDIVISION or RESUBDIVISION of land within the jurisdiction of the City of Dover and sets forth the procedures, requirements, standards and specifications with respect thereto.